 IGFA Fishing Hall of Fame to enshrine five men

-DANIA BEACH, Fla. — Five men will be inducted into the International Game Fish Association Fishing Hall of Fame, this fall.
+Five men will be inducted into the International Game Fish Association Fishing Hall of Fame, this fall at the Dania Beach, Fla., U.S.A.
 The class of 2006 includes John W. Anderson II, Charles Alma Baker, Bill Dance, Hidenori Onishi and Milton C. Shedd.

 The star-studded enshrinement ceremony and dinner, sponsored by Rolex, will be held Tuesday, October 24, at 6 p.m. at the IGFA Fishing Hall of Fame & Museum in Dania Beach, Fla.
 The public is invited.